microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 We override the `search_space` function to tune two hyperparameters only, "n_estimators" and "max_leaves".
 They are both random integers in the log space, ranging from 4 to data-dependent upper bound.
 The lower bound for each corresponds to low training cost, hence the "low_cost_init_value" for each is set to 4.

-### How to set time budget

-* If you have an exact constraint for the total search time, set it as the time budget.
-* If you have flexible time constraints, for example, your desirable time budget is t1=60s, and the longest time budget you can tolerate is t2=3600s, you can try the following two ways:
-1. set t1 as the time budget, and check the message in the console log in the end.
-If the budget is too small, you will see a warning like
-> WARNING - Time taken to find the best model is 91% of the provided time budget and not all estimators' hyperparameter search converged.
-Consider increasing the time budget.
-2. set t2 as the time budget, and also set `early_stop=True`.
-If the early stopping is triggered, you will see a warning like
-    > WARNING - All estimator hyperparameters local search has converged at least once, and the total search time exceeds 10 times the time taken to find the best model.

-    > WARNING - Stopping search as early_stop is set to True.

-### How much time is needed to find the best model

-If you want to get a sense of how much time is needed to find the best model, you can use `max_iter=2` to perform two trials first.
-The message will be like:
-> INFO - iteration 0, current learner lgbm

-> INFO - Estimated sufficient time budget=145194s.
-Estimated necessary time budget=2118s.

-> INFO -  at 2.6s,  estimator lgbm's best error=0.4459,     best estimator lgbm's best error=0.4459

-You will see that the time to finish the first and cheapest trial is 2.6 seconds.
-The estimated necessary time budget is 2118 seconds, and the estimated sufficient time budget is 145194 seconds.
-Note that this is only an estimated range to help you decide your budget.

 ### Constraint

 Besides the time budget for model search, users can set other constraints such as the maximal number of models to try, limit on training time and prediction time per model.